15 Jun 15 Top Maintenance Tips for Your Home

 13. Heating – check that central heating, radiators, pipework and tanks are working sufficiently and properly service them regularly to ensure optimum performance.

 15. Gas Appliances – your gas appliances should be regularly checked, as if they have not been properly installed or maintained, they may emit harmful carbon monoxide.
 To prevent carbon monoxide poisoning, keep gas appliances ventilated and chimneys and air vents unobstructed.
 You can also install a carbon monoxide detector marked BS 7860 which will warn of any carbon monoxide present.
+In addition, if you need washer and dryer repair services, then you may consider hiring an In-Home Washer Repair specialist to service your unit.

 Regularly carry out these 15 tips to keep your home well maintained.
 Maintain your chimney, roof, guttering, joints, walls, damp-proof course, driveways, draining, ceiling, floor, plumbing, heating, electricity and appliances to keep your home in tip top condition and prevent further, more costly, damages.
 You can find further information about property maintenance here, or get in touch today for more advice on your home.